howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 title: Pagination
 ---

 The last topic that we'll cover in this tutorial is pagination.
-You'll implement a simple pagination approach so that user's are able to view the links in smaller chunks rather than having an extremely list of `Link` elements.
+You'll implement a simple pagination approach so that user's are able to view the links in smaller chunks rather than having an extremely long list of `Link` elements.

 ## Preparing the React Components

 Once more, you first need to prepare the React components for this new functionality.
 In fact, we'll slightly adjust the current routing setup.
 Here's the idea: The `LinkList` component will be used for two different use cases (and routes).
 The first one is to display the 10 top voted links.
-And its second use case is to display a _new_ links in a list where the user can paginate.
+Its second use case is to display new links in a list separated into multiple pages that the user can navigate through.

 <Instruction>